If you are not an experienced woodworker, wood putty & wood filler may appear to be the same.

-Wood filler is different from wood putty because the it is often composed of sawdust or may be of wood fibers which suspended in such a binder.
-In contrast, the wood putty is typically composed of a plastic-like epoxy, fiberglass, or polyurethane.
+Wood filler is different from wood putty because it is often composed of sawdust which suspended in such a binder.
+Wood putty is typically composed of a plastic-like epoxy, fiberglass, or polyurethane.
 Additionally, putty, unlike filler, does not solidify it expands and contracts with the wood.
 Wood filler is not weatherproof and will deteriorate over time if left outside.

 When repairing or constructing furniture and other wooden things, there are several situations where holes must be filled.
 These holes may be caused by flaws or irregularities in the wood or the location of the nails.

 Furthermore, when it comes to filling holes in a workpiece, a wood filer or wood putty is always the best and, in most situations, the only answer.

 Woodworkers frequently use the terms “wood putty” and “wood filler” interchangeably to refer to the same substance.
 While they perform a nearly identical purpose, they are nonetheless distinct materials best suited for wood filling jobs.
 We utilize putty or wood filler to fill in cracks and imperfections on the surface of wood and gaps between joints.
 While we use these two materials for similar reasons, they are somewhat dissimilar.